Food court

-A food court (in Asia-Pacific also called food hall or hawker centre) is generally an indoor plaza or common area within a facility that is contiguous with the counters of multiple food vendors and provides a common area for self-serve dinner.
+A food court (in Asia-Pacific also called food hall or hawker centre) is generally an indoor plaza or common area within a facility that is contiguous with the counters of multiple food vendors and provides a common area for self-serve dining.

 Food courts may be found in shopping malls, airports, and parks.
 In various regions (such as Asia, the Americas, and Africa), a food court may be a standalone development.
 In some places of learning such as high schools and universities, food courts have also come to replace or complement traditional cafeterias.